#62 – Relational Capacity to Up the Rigor in Learning

 The following resources are available on AVID Open Access to explore this topic in more depth:

-In this episode, we develop a theme that we introduced last week in exploring the mirrors, windows, and sliding glass doors of our classrooms to determine how we might provide equitable and accessible learning opportunities for our students.
+In this episode, we develop a theme that we introduced last week in exploring the mirrors, windows, and sliding glass doors of our classrooms to determine how we might provide accessible learning opportunities for our students.

 Join the team as they have a candid conversation addressing the following topics that you are likely experiencing in your classroom:

-• How has your understanding of your students’ cultural influences and personal passions affected how you deliver a lesson, who you call on, the examples you use, and the ways you set up activities or your classroom?
+• How has your understanding of your students’ influences and personal passions affected how you deliver a lesson, who you call on, the examples you use, and the ways you set up activities or your classroom?

 • What instructional moves could you make if you find out that some of your students are argumentative?